-Perception Layer: Gathering the information from sensors which is connected to vehicles, collect data from Road Side Units (RSU) and other personnel devices.
-For collecting the details different protocols are used depends upon the interfaces.
+Perception Layer: It gathers the information from sensors which is connected to vehicles.
+It also collects data from Road Side Units (RSU) and other personnel devices.
+The perception layer is mainly used for collecting the details and different protocols are implemented depending upon the interfaces.

 The global Internet of vehicles market is expected to reach $ 2,08,107 million by 2024.
 Internet of vehicle business market spreads in different segments.

 Cloud service models have improved our modern life in many aspects.
 Cloud plays a major role in IoV.
-It is a major component of IoV architecture.
-The network model of IoV defines that IoV as the combination of Cloud, Connection, and Clients.
+It is a critical component of IoV architecture as it features the combination of Cloud, Connection, and Clients.

-Automotive Grade Linux (AGL) is one example that helps to put big steps forward through open source.
+Automotive Grade Linux (AGL) is one example that has enhanced connected car architecture with the help of several efficient open-source resources.
 AGL is a collaborative open-source project hosted at Linux Foundation that is bringing together automakers, suppliers, and technology companies, to accelerate the development and adoption of a fully open software stack for the connected car.
 Linux is the core of this platform.
 AGL is developing an open-source platform that can serve as a de facto industry standard to help a rapid development in the automotive domain.
 It provides a leg up to the automakers by having one platform to build on top of it.

 Main features of AGL